 To that end, just a moment later, the waiter arrived with yet another beer for Ohmygod, increasing to four (or was it five?) his total number of beers in the 45 minutes he had been at the table.
 As the waiter placed the beer before him, Ohmygod first paid for the drink (I assume that based on the latter’s appearance, the waiter arrived at the shrewd decision to have Ohmygod pay at once for the beer), then showed joy as he spied his latest victim, but as he glanced back to me, the joy quickly turned to sadness, as if I told him he had to leave his puppy behind.
 This odd sort of tennis-match-watching (beer/joy–me/grief) continued for approximately five volleys until I gave him the universal “Let’s go!” hand gesture.

 This seemed to work as he rose from the table and grabbed the handlebar bag that he had removed from his bike (most clients including Ohmygod, surprisingly, kept their valuables in a handlebar bag, which was easily detachable).
-I went inside the restaurant to ensure that indeed our collective bill had been settled.
+Taking this as a positive sign, I went inside the restaurant to ensure that indeed our collective bill had been settled.
 I was a bit shocked when the waiter agreed that it had, but then confused by his sudden, yet subtle laughter.
 When he saw the confusion on my face, he pointed to the window, where Ohmygod was standing, chugging his beer.

 Luckily, most of the ride was fairly uneventful, once I decided upon a plan.
-At first, I let Adonis lead since he has a very strong type-A personality and clearly thought he was an ace at following the route sheet (the typed, step-by-step directions to Gent).
+At first, I let Adonis lead due to his very strong type-A personality who clearly thought he was an ace at following the route sheet (the typed, step-by-step directions to Gent).
 He wasn’t.
 That alone would not have caused me to opt for a different approach, but it relegated me to riding either with, or behind Ohmygod (for some odd reason, when in a group of riders, he always would ride second, never first, never third, and any attempt to pass him would result in his immediate and violent acceleration, which would certainly end in a crash–most likely my own).
-While the stale beer smell was actually a vast improvement to his personal hygiene issue, gradually the two pungent “perfumes” joined forces to form an uber-odor, a super-stench, that almost caused me to pass out.
+While the stale beer smell was actually a vast improvement to his personal hygiene issue, gradually the two pungent “perfumes” joined forces to form some sort of an uber-odor, a super-stench, a Frankenstein foulness, that almost caused me to pass out.

 Thus, I opted for a version of my somewhat devious “sprint ahead and ditch the poor schmucks plan.”
 I decided I would go to the front and just drill it–getting far enough ahead that I could secretly read the directions without outwardly appearing that I really had little idea where I was going.